hanumanth112/sales-performance-excel-dashboard/README.md

 * Technology and Office Supplies drive consistent sales
 * Standard Class dominates shipping usage
 * California has the highest number of orders
-* Certain sub-categories contribute significantly to revenue
+* Some sub-categories contribute significantly to revenue
 * Shipping time varies across regions and delivery modes

 ---